Risk Matrix Template

 What is a risk matrix?

-A risk matrix, also known as a probability matrix or impact matrix, is a tool that helps you evaluate risk by visualizing risks in a diagram.
+A risk matrix, also known as a probability matrix, risk assessment matrix, or impact matrix, is a tool of risk analysis that helps you evaluate risk by visualizing potential risks in a diagram.
 It allows you to weigh the severity of a potential risk against the probability that the risk might occur.

 When to use a risk matrix

-Risk matrices are useful because they visually represent the risks involved in a decision.
+Risk matrices are useful for risk management because they visually represent the risks involved in a decision.
 They allow you to easily and quickly see possible consequences of a choice.
 This empowers you to avoid worst-case scenarios by preparing contingencies or mitigation plans.